abiquo/abiquo-cookbook/README.md

     bundle exec rake          # Run the unit and style tests bundle exec rake kitchen  # Run the integration tests

+The tests and Gemfile have been developed using Ruby 2.1.5, and that is the recommended Ruby version to use to run the tests.
+Other versions may cause conflicts with the versions of the gems Bundler will install.

 # License and Authors